ofekyem/Facebook-Project/Bloom-Filter And TCP-Server/README.md

 ("Node Js Server", "Facebook Website", "Facebook Android-App" folders)

 ### Compile and run the bloom filter and the tcp server
-- first, download this folder (Bloom-Filter And TCP-Server) in zip format and extract it.
+- First, open this folder (Bloom-Filter and TCP-Server) from this cloned repository in your terminal (Or in The terminal of Vs-Code with this folder opened).
-- open the terminal in that folder ( or in vs code).
 - run the following commands:
 - cd src
 - make